gvaldez/cryptora/README.md

 ### **Generation of recommendations**

-By visiting ```http://localhost:8088/api/analyze/TON```, we can see an analysis of the current price of the TON cryptocurrency, including its average, minimum, and maximum price, as well as recommendations based on market stability and volatility.
+By visiting ```http://localhost:8088/api/analyze/TON```, we can view an analysis of the current price of the TON cryptocurrency, along with recommendations based on market stability and volatility.

 <img src="./assets/Ollama-example.png" alt="">